Placencia Assassins FC

 Placencia Assassins Football Club are a football team based in Placencia, Belize.
 They currently play in the Premier League of Belize.
-In 2011 they were crowned as Super League of Belize champions.
+In 2011, they were crowned as Super League of Belize champions.

 Their home stadium is Placencia Football Field.

-In 2018, they formed a agreement with Altitude FC with their franchise leased was leased for a year, and Altitude's team name was changed to Altitude Assassins, in which they participated in the 2018–19 Premier League of Belize.
+In 2018, they formed an agreement with Altitude FC with their franchise leased was leased for a year, and Altitude's team name was changed to Altitude Assassins, in which they participated in the 2018–19 Premier League of Belize.
 At the end of the 2018-19 Premier League of Belize Tournament, after completing a year as Altitude Assassins, the lease was terminated and Altitude regained their franchise, and returned to the Premier League of Belize.